-H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid.
+- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be

-- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+• Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+Full-time First-time First-year Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 6 0 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line ${\bf n}$ \$ O \$ 39,798 \$ 0 Ρ Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ O \$ O \$ 0
+Less Than Full-time Undergrad Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 3 0 0 Average dollar amount of institutional non-need-based \$ 0 \$ 22,306 \$ 0 Ρ Number of students in line a who were awarded an 0 0 0 Q Average dollar amount of institutional non-need-based \$ 0 \$ 0 \$ 0